Frequently Asked Questions

 “Can I still retire from the Plan at age 60 with 10 Years of Credited Service or with 30 Years of Credited Service?”
 Yes.
 Those provisions of the Plan are still in place.
 If you retire with less than 30 years of service and opt to begin receiving payments at age 60-65, your benefit will be reduced by 3% per year for each year prior to age 65 in order to account for the additional years of payments.
 This is not a “penalty”.
 On the contrary, this is a valuable subsidy to retirees and should be seriously considered by anyone who leaves employment with 10 or more years of service.

 “I am eligible to retire.
 Can I take my retirement benefit from this Plan and continue to work?”
 The current terms of the Plan do not allow for this.
 Unless the Plan is changed, you must retire before monthly benefits can begin.

 “I no longer work for the Health System and I believe I have a benefit or return of contributions that should be payable right now.
 Whom should I contact about the status of my benefit or contributions?”
-Transamerica is currently the administrator of the Plan and the official record keeper.
-You can contact them at srhs.trsretire.com or by phone: 800-755-5801.
-They will be able to send you the necessary forms to apply for your retirement benefits or your return of employee contributions.
+McCloud & Associates is the administrator of the Plan and the official record keeper.
+Troy Miller is your direct point of contact for information.
+You can contact him at by phone at 816-792-3838 extension 237 or via e-mail at email@example.com.
+He will be able to send you the necessary forms to apply for your retirement benefits or your return of employee contributions.

 “I worked for the Health System for less than 10 years.
 I never received my contributions back when I left.
 How can I get them now?”
-Transamerica is currently the administrator of the Plan and the official record keeper.
-You can contact them at srhs.trsretire.com or by phone: 800-755-5801.
-They will be able to send you the necessary forms to apply for your return of employee contributions.
+McCloud & Associates is the administrator of the Plan and the official record keeper.
+Troy Miller is your direct point of contact for information.
+You can contact him at by phone at 816-792-3838 extension 237 or via e-mail at firstname.lastname@example.org.
+He will be able to send you the necessary forms to apply for your return of employee contributions.